Rectal prolapse occurs when the rectum sags and comes through the anal opening.

 Exams and Tests

 The health care provider will perform a physical exam, which will include a rectal exam.
-To check for prolapse, provider may ask the person to bear down while sitting on a commode.
+To check for prolapse, the provider may ask the person to bear down while sitting on a toilet.

 Tests that may be done include:

 - Blood test to check for anemia if there is bleeding from the rectum

 Call your provider if a rectal prolapse occurs.

 In some cases, the prolapse can be treated at home.
 Follow your provider's instructions on how to do this.
 The rectum must be pushed back inside manually.
 A soft, warm, wet cloth is used to apply gentle pressure to the mass to push it back through the anal opening.
 The person should lie on one side in a knee-chest position before applying pressure.
 This position allows gravity to help put the rectum back into position.

 Immediate surgery is rarely needed.
 In children, treating the cause often solves the problem.
 For example, if the cause is straining because of dry stools, laxatives may help.
 If the prolapse continues, surgery may be needed.